 The Media Center of Your Dreams

 Keeping your stereos, television sets, game systems and computers organized can be a challenge, especially with younger family members who have their own ideas of where remotes and game accessories should be kept.
 (Hint: That spot is usually where you’re most likely to trip over them).
+It’s critical that this high-use area add beauty to your home, but also provide functionality for the entire family.

 Elements of Style in a Media Room

-The media room is one of the most lived-in rooms of your home, where family and friends can hang out together and bond over Monday night football and video game nights.
+The livingroom or media room is one of the most lived-in rooms of your home, where family and friends can hang out together and bond over Monday night football and video game nights.
 Wouldn’t it be cool if you had all the amenities within reach?

 For instance, keeping a mini-fridge stocked up with drinks and snacks makes hosting guests a breeze.
 Non-perishable snacks can be kept behind closed doors of your media center cabinets.